georgeeharris/wasthere/README.md

 # WasThere - Club Events Archive

 A simple, clean web application for maintaining an archive of club events.
 Keep track of club nights with events, venues, acts, and dates.
+Hoping to be the discogs of techno club events in the late 90s / early 00s

 ## Features